 Winnipeg is changing and there’s a lot to love about the city.
 On a three day visit to Winnipeg I was actually blown away by what I experienced.
 These 6 things to do in Winnipeg will change your mind about a visit to Canada’s prairie city.

-Visit the Assiniboine Park Zoo – one of the most fun things to do in Winnipeg
+Visit the Assiniboine Park Zoo in Winnipeg

 You might wonder why a middle-aged woman would find a zoo so thrilling – and I mean that in every sense of the word.